-Here we are, fair reader!
-You’ve reached the very last chapter of the Complete Guide to Rollovers for Business Start-ups.
+Finally, you’re here!
+You’ve reached the last chapter of the Complete Guide to Rollovers for Business Start-ups (ROBS).

 The Six Most Frequently Asked Questions About ROBS

-Excellent question.
-Rollovers for Business Start-ups has been around for decades.
-It was made possible when Congress wanted to give American workers another option for growing retirement assets and so allowed for a 401(k) plan to invest in Qualified Employer Securities — which then allows the individual to fund a business.
+Rollovers for Business Start-ups (ROBS) has been around for decades.
+It created when Congress wanted to give American workers another option for growing retirement assets.
+Congress passed a law (ERISA) that lets a 401(k) plan invest in Qualified Employer Securities (QES), which then lets you fund a business.
 Learn more about the history of ROBS in Chapter 1.

 Download the Guide